ballerina-platform/module-ballerina-cache/cache-ballerina/Module.md

 ```
 The Ballerina Cache package provides the `cache:Cache` class, which is a `map` data structure based implementation of the `cache:AbstractCache` object.

-For information on the operations, which you can perform with the cache package, see the below __Functions__.
+For information on the operations, which you can perform with the cache module, see the below **Functions**.